colinulin/hilogame/README.md

 ![Game preview screenshot](screenshot.png)

 This game was built for a front-end software engineer application coding challenge.
 It was developed on the VueJS framework as a single-page application (SPA).
 The app uses Vuex for state management, Axios for API requests to the [Deck of Cards API](http://deckofcardsapi.com/), and Vue Router for routing.
+The app is compiled with Webpack.

+## Demo

+A demo of this game is hosted on an AWS S3 server and can be found [here](http://colinulin-hilogame.s3-website.us-east-2.amazonaws.com/).

 ## Installation